Celarye/co-working/README.md

 # co-working
 Web development co-working project.

-An Ebay like webshop for selling food which isn't widely available
+An Ebay like webshop for selling food which isn't widely available.

 ## Website plan:
 - Planned pages: